-- Made on account of a tax-free scholarship, allowance, or payment described in section 25A(g)(2); - From QTPs that were used for the qualified higher education expenses of the beneficiary; - From QTPs and Coverdell ESAs made because of attendance by the beneficiary at a U.S. military academy.
-This exception applies only to the extent that the distribution does not exceed the costs of advanced education (as defined in title 10 of the U.S. Code) at the academy, or - Distributions used for qualified higher education expenses included in income because the expenses were used to figure the Hope and lifetime learning credit.
+• Made on account of a tax-free scholarship, allowance, or payment described in section 25A(g)(2);

+• Made because of attendance by the beneficiary at a U.S. military academy.
+This exception applies only to the extent that the distribution does not exceed the costs of advanced education (as defined in title 10 of the U.S. Code) at the academy; or

+• Included in income because you used the qualified education expenses to figure the Hope and lifetime learning credit.